daisyyedda/ChamberCrawler3000/README.md

 # Introduction
 The Game of ChamberCrawler3000+ (CC3k+) is a simplified rogue-like where the player character moves through a dungeon, slays enemies, and collects treasures until reaching the end of the dungeon (the end of the 5th floor).
 Each floor consists of 5 chambers connected with passages.
 In this simplified version of CC3K+, the display is going to be terminal-based, and the player needs to type in specific commands in which the command interpreter supplies to play the game.
 In addition, CC3k+ differs from other rogue-likes in a significant way: it only updates the terminal/window whenever a new command has been read in, rather than updating the display in a real-time manner.

 # PC

-human (140 HP, 20 Atk, 20 Def)
+• human (140 HP, 20 Atk, 20 Def)

-dwarf (100 HP, 20 Atk,30 Def, gold is doubled in value) elves (140 HP, 30 Atk, 10 Def, negative potions have positive effect) orc (180 HP, 30 Atk, 25 Def, gold is worth half value).
+• dwarf (100 HP, 20 Atk,30 Def, gold is doubled in value)

+• elves (140 HP, 30 Atk, 10 Def, negative potions have positive effect)

+• orc (180 HP, 30 Atk, 25 Def, gold is worth half value)

 In our game board, the player character is always denoted by the ’@’ symbol.

 # Enemies